Undergraduate Programs in

 In short, studying geography and GIS trains you to solve complex problems, and the skills you develop can be translated to virtually every field and industry.

 Our Majors and Programs

 Hofstra offers three geography-related degrees, including two that focus on GIS.
 There are also minors available in geography, geography/GIS, computer science and GIS (which is an introduction to coding and GIS), and global studies.

-Students use professional-grade software and hardware including ESRI’s professional ArcGIS software Suite, ENVI remote sensing software, Adobe graphic design software, Global Positioning Systems (GPS), web based maps with Mapbox, and hands-on large-format poster printing within the department.
+Students use professional-grade software and hardware, including ESRI’s professional ArcGIS software Suite, ENVI remote sensing software, Adobe graphic design software, Global Positioning Systems (GPS), web-based maps with Mapbox, and hands-on large-format poster printing within the department.

 BA in Geography

 The BA in Geography is a liberal arts degree that is appropriate for students who want a career that involves qualitative research of communities and cultural phenomena.
-You'll examine the ways communities interact with their environment and how that shapes public policy and government institutions, impacts businesses, education, health, and economic development.
+You'll examine the ways communities interact with their environment and how that shapes public policy and government institutions, and impacts businesses, education, health, and economic development.

 BA with a Specialization in GIS